-As discussed before JSON supports different kinds of values, so we want to map these in our parsing grammar.
+As discussed before, JSON supports different kinds of values, so we want to map these in our parsing grammar.

 '''

 value =

 V"null_value" +

 V"bool_value" +

 V"string_value" +

 V"number_value" +

-'''

-'''

 V"array" +

 V"object",

 '''

-So a value is any of the value types defined by the JSON format.
-That was easy, but now we have to define what these values are and how to parse them.
+So, a value is any of the value types defined by the JSON format.
+Now we have to define what these values are and how to parse them.
 We begin with the easiest ones, the null and bool values: